‘Street Outlaws’ to stay another four weeks

 Moore rebutted the northbound lane of Highway 71 is closed at that time, describing his own experience driving a tractor on the detour.

-“They take you down to M Street, are we going to have combines going down M Street to go around, or beet trucks going down M Street?”
+“They take you down to M Street, we’re going to have combines going down M Street to go around, or beet trucks going down M Street?”
 Moore asked.

 Sheriff Mark Overman said that all northbound traffic was diverted to M Street and added the Sheriff’s Department shuts down the northbound lane of Highway 71 by 4 p.m.